 Dividend Kings Definition: Dividend Kings have just one criteria.
-To qualify as a Dividend King, a company must increase its total dividend per share annually for a minimum of 50 consecutive years.
-You will find that some Dividend Kings are also Dividend Aristocrats but Dividend Kings are selected from a larger pool of companies so you will discover some other dividend payers not included in the Dividend Aristocrats List.
-Indeed, while Dividend Aristocrats have to be part of the S&P 500 and meet some liquidity and market cap minimums, the Dividend Kings don’t have to meet these requirements.
+To qualify as a Dividend King, a company must increase its annual dividend payout for a minimum of 50 consecutive years.
+You will find that some Dividend Kings are also Dividend Aristocrats.
+However, Dividend Kings are selected from a larger pool of publicly traded companies so you will discover some dividend payers not included in the Dividend Aristocrats List.
+Indeed, while Dividend Aristocrats have to be part of the S&P 500 and meet some liquidity and market cap minimums, that is not the case for the Dividend Kings.
 Nonetheless, it is rare to find companies that have consistently increased their dividends for over 50 years.
-As a result, the Dividend Kings list tends to be a smaller/more select list that of the Dividend Aristocrats.
+As a result, the Dividend Kings list tends to be a smaller/more select list than that of the Dividend Aristocrats.

 Dividend Kings List Description: The following table lists the current Dividend Kings.
 This table also shows some valuable metrics for dividend investors to assess both the dividend level and dividend sustainability of these consistent dividend payers over the past 50 years.
 The table includes and can be sorted on: company name, dividend yield, payout ratio (a measure of dividend sustainability), market cap, beta (a measure of stock volatility), as well as the current trading day stock price percent change.
 Keep in mind that the Dividend Kings list can change throughout the year due to corporate actions (e.g. spinoffs, buyouts, etc.).
 This live table is updated throughout the trading day.
 Don’t miss out on important revisions to the Dividend Kings.
 Get our free Dogs of the Dow Newsletter.

 Currently, the Dividend Kings are comprised of 50 stocks.